New York City at Night: 42 Top Things to Do After Dark

 Other museums with evening hours:

-The city that never sleeps presents countless options for bar and pub crawls.
+The Empire City presents countless options for bar and pub crawls.
 You can make your own itinerary or take advantage of the numerous tours offered.
-Dance the night away, have a few drinks, and admire the views of the city’s best art deco architecture.
+Dance the night away, try a new cocktail, or soak in the ambiance of the city’s best art deco architecture.
 Some of our favorite places to imbibe and appreciate the New York skyline at night are:

 Empire State Building Observation Deck